European-XFEL/howToMiddlelayer/source/chap3/node.rst

             metricPrefixSymbol=MetricPrefix.MILLI,
             absoluteError=0.01)

-Adding node properties to a device
+Adding Node Properties to a Device
 ++++++++++++++++++++++++++++++++++

 Nodes are added to a device in the same way as other properties, at class